 High chairs are available in wood or plastic and come in a variety of finishes and colors.
 Booster seats come in a wide range of colors.
 Certain manufacturers raise the sides of booster seats for added safety.

-If high chairs or booster seats are not available, a good amount of seat cushions according to the size of chairs can be held in stock for children.
-These cushions can be placed on the chair, secured and the children can be seated for comfortable dining.
+If high chairs or booster seats are not available, a good amount of seat cushions according to the size of the chairs can be held in stock for children.
+These cushions can be placed on the chair and secured and the children can be seated for comfortable dining.

 These tables should be sturdy and collapsible so that they can be stacked one over the other when not required.

 6. Banquet Chairs

 A lot of careful thought should be given to the selection of banquet chairs as the function host wants his/her guests to be comfortable when they are seated.
 The decision on either with arms or without arms depends on the situation and the host’s wish.

 The chairs chosen should be stackable, comfortable, strong, and sturdy as they will be transported frequently from one place to another.

 Foodservice personnel will not be able to extend quick service and work efficiently without sideboards.

 It holds all the necessary cutlery, crockery, hollowware, menu cards, cheek pads, accompanying sauces, and so on, that are required during service.
 It is also termed a Dummy waiter.